Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Raise your left hand up.

-Let's throw a stone too!
+Let's throw the stone too!

 "Children's bowling"

-Look what skittles
+Look at the skittles

 They stand exactly in a row!